Application Deadline for Erasmus+ Exchange Fall Term 2020/2021: 16.12.2019

-Preferably: Bachelor degree students of Lauder Business School who, at the time of commencement of their stay abroad, are studying in the 3rd semester of their bachelor degree course and Master students in the 3rd semester.
+Bachelor and Master degree students of Lauder Business School who, at the time of commencement of their stay abroad, are studying in the 3rd semester of their bachelor or master degree course.

 If there are still some places available: Bachelor degree students of Lauder Business School who, at the time of commencement of their stay abroad, have completed the 6th semester of their bachelor studies and want to add a semester abroad before they graduate from LBS, are also invited to apply for an Erasmus+ semester.

 Students must comply with the criteria established by Lauder Business School (e. g. progress, motivation, etc. see below).

 Please note: students are entitled to apply for an ERASMUS+ grant ONLY within the field of International Business Administration and have to apply before the graduation.

 ERASMUS+ is a full-time study scholarship, i.e. students must take classes worth 30 ECTS per semester.
 The detailed conditions (e.g. ECTS-reimbursement limit for the mobility grant) are part of the contract between students and the Lauder Business School; you can find further information under “Financial matters”.

 After checking your application documents and in case of fulfillment of the requirements, you will get an e-mail from the International Office including an invitation to a hearing.
 This hearing is intended to inform you about further details and the correctness and completeness of your application documents.

 An Erasmus+ mobility grant does not include insurance coverage.
 Students must make the necessary arrangements themselves well in advance before they leave for their stay abroad.
 A liability insurance and a travel health insurance are mandatory and will be checked for compliance before the stay.
 (Contact the health insurance carrier; get information on possible co-insurance or insurance through credit card issuer).

 Unfortunately, the Lauder Business School cannot take care of finding accommodation for you in your host country.
 For support and information concerning a place to stay, please contact the International Office of your host university once your nomination has been accepted by the host university.
-The experiences of former ERASMUS+ students have shown that finding an apartment in the larger cities, and particularly in capital cities, can be a problem.
+The experiences of former ERASMUS+ students have shown that finding an apartment in the larger cities, and particularly in capital cities, can be an issue.
 It is also important not to underestimate the prices in these cities.

 If you are have to withdraw from the ERASMUS+ program before going abroad or to discontinue your studies prematurely (once abroad), please contact the International Office of the Lauder Business School immediately.
 We will inform you about all further steps.

 Before your departure from the host university, it is necessary to get a Confirmation of Attendance signed and stamped by the host university for the entire period of your ERASMUS+ stay (you can find the template in the section “Necessary Documents and Downloads” below).
 You may also use a form of the host university.

-ATTENTION: The Confirmation of Attendance can be signed earliest one week before the end of your stay (according to confirmation), otherwise it will not be accepted by the Lauder Business School International Office.
+ATTENTION: The Confirmation of Attendance can be signed earliest one week before the end of your stay (according to confirmation), otherwise it will not be accepted by the Lauder Business School.

-Please note that if you fail to submit your Confirmation of Stay to the Lauder Business School International Office, you will have to pay back the entire ERASMUS+ scholarship!
+Please note that if you fail to submit your Confirmation of Attendance to the Lauder Business School International Office, you will have to pay back the entire ERASMUS+ scholarship!

 The application consist of

-- a filled out Learning Agreement (Necessary documents), signed by you and your director of studies
+- a filled out Learning Agreement (see section “Necessary Documents and Downloads”), signed by you and your director of studies

 - a motivation letter of 500 words